-At midnight, they sang loudly and worshipped God.
+At midnight, they sang loudly and worshiped God.
 How could they worship, when they appeared to be punished for doing exactly what God told them to do?
 Have you ever felt that sense of injustice in your own life?
 What was the default mode of Paul and Silas that equipped them to sing at midnight?

 The response of Paul and Silas to unjust imprisonment and beatings is a great example of how pushing life through the grid of a mission statement works.